 Changes in internal control over financial reporting.
 There was no change in our internal control over financial reporting that occurred during the period covered by this Quarterly Report on Form 10-Q that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.

 PART II - OTHER INFORMATION

 Item 1.
 Legal Proceedings

 Item 2.
-Changes in Securities and Use of Proceeds
+Changes in Securities, Use of Proceeds and Issuer Purchase of Equity Securities

 Item 3.
 Defaults Upon Senior Securities

 Item 4.
 Submission of Matters to a Vote of Security Holders